J. J. Yeley: 2020–present

 In January 2024, Yeley announced that he would not be returning to RWR for 2024 and instead intended to find a full-time ride in the Xfinity Series, although nothing came to fruition.
 He did however receive a late call to attempt to qualify the No. 44 Chevrolet for NY Racing Team in the 2024 Daytona 500 after Greg Biffle, who was rumored to drive the car, announced he would not run the No. 44 due to "unfulfilled contract obligations" from 2022.
 Yeley ultimately failed to make the race after finishing sixteenth in Duel 1 of the 2024 Bluegreen Vacations Duels.
 Yeley would return to the team at Las Vegas, finishing 34th, and at Charlotte, finishing last in the 40 car field after having steering issues.
 At the Summer Atlanta race, Yeley would put up a solid race and finish on the lead lap with a season-best 23rd-place run.

+In 2025, Yeley once again ran select Cup Series races for NY Racing Team, where he had a best finish of 30th at Las Vegas in October.
+He also ran in one race in the Xfinity Series at Charlotte, where he finished in 28th.
+It was also during this year that he returned the Truck Series at Talladega, where he drove the No. 7 Chevrolet for Spire Motorsports.
+He finished in 13th place.

+In 2026, Yeley once again ran a partial Cup schedule for NY Racing Team, including several starts in the now-renamed O'Reilly Auto Parts Series for Young's Motorsports, Hettinger Racing, and RSS Racing.